TBC-TJU/MetaBCI/README.md

 - Tianjin Brain Center, China
 - Intelligent Medicine Engineering Research Center of the Ministry of Education of China

+Dr.Lichao Xu is the main contributor to the Brainda repository.

 ## What do we need?

 **You**!
 In whatever way you can help.